 First you need to give your widget's elements an ID so that you can easily refer to them in the code.

-.
-Note that the other elements have already been give IDs.endDate
+panel.
+In this example, the ID is secondsTxt.
+Note that the other elements have already been given IDs.endDate.

-.
-This is a Text type property with no default value.To make your widget count down we need to create a function in the code that calculates the remaining time until the end date.
-To do this, your template comes with some pre-installed utilities that you can find in the Public & Backend menu.
+icon that appears.emailId.
+This is a Text type property with no default value.To make your widget count down, you need to create a function in the code that calculates the remaining time until the end date.
+To do this, your template comes with some pre-installed utilities that you can find in the Public & Backend

 Blocks uses a new global variable, $widget and the property, $widget.props, that holds all the properties that you have defined for your widget.